SzymonDrosdzol/obsidian-brain/Brain/root.research.android.oneplus.auto-open-google-play.md

 ## com.oplus.games.ExternalJumpActivity

 **TL;DR** I found ways to open arbitrary packages in Google Play.
-Also pingback to an arbitrary HTTP service is possible, but it can only be used to cirle back to Google Play.
+Also pingback to an arbitrary HTTP service is possible, but it can only be used to circle back to Google Play.
 I don’t really see any way forward here.
 Good effort though.

 ```xml
 <activity android:theme="@android:style/Theme.Translucent.NoTitleBar.Fullscreen" android:name="com.oplus.games.ExternalJumpActivity" android:exported="true" android:screenOrientation="portrait">